phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 Our volunteers didn't all know .csv was a thing, so they saved their files full of comma-separated values as text files, ending in .txt.
 It's cool, we can fix that right up.

-What we want to do is to find every file that ends in ".txt" and change it so it ends in ".csv" instead.
-Don't type it in yet, but the command for that is
+What we want to do is to find every file that ends in ".txt" and change it so it ends in ".csv" instead. __Don't type it in yet__, but the command for that is

 `rename 's/\.txt$/.csv/' *.txt`

-You have to look at it out of order, kind of:
+You have to look at it out of order, to understand what it's doing:

-`rename [whocares] *.txt` means we're only going to match on files that end in ".txt".
-This is important and possibly confusing: the `*.txt` at the end of the command is _not_ a regular expression.
+`rename [any regex] *.txt` means we're telling the command to operate on files that end in .txt.
+This is important and possibly confusing: the `*.txt` at the end of the command is __not__ a regular expression.
 This is the usage of `*` that you're more used to from library databases: it's a wildcard.
+We're telling `rename` to match on every filename that ends in .txt, no matter what characters come before it.

+Wildcards are a really useful thing on the command line.

+We could still put qualifiers into the regular expression (the middle part of the command that we're ignoring right now) that would make the `rename` command skip certain filenames, and we will; but it's important to understand what that third argument in the command is doing.

+Now let's look at the middle argument: `'s/\.txt$/.csv/'` - the single-quotes around the regular expression tell the command line interpreter that it's all one statement.

+The `s/x/y/` pattern means we're going to swap one thing for another.

+`.txt` is what we're looking for, and we specify that it needs to be at the end of the string with `$`.
+But `.` means something ("any character") if it's not escaped, so we have to add the `\` in front of it.

+`.csv` is refreshingly straightforward, right?
+It puts a literal ".csv" in where the .txt was removed from.

+Look at what the command would do if you executed it by typing

+`rename -n 's/\.txt$/.csv/' *.txt`

+The `-n` flag prevented it from actually running; it jus showed you what it _would_ do.
+So type the same command without the flag (-n) to execute it.

 #### Change dashes to underscores